-Aims: The novel sirolimus-eluting ultra-high molecular weight 115-microns strut thickness APTITUDE® Bioreabsorbable vascular scaffold (BRS) (Amaranth Medical Inc., Mountain View, CA) displays higher mechanical strength, expansion capabilities and resistance to fracture compared to clinically available BRS technologies.
-RENASCENT II is a prospective, multi-center first-in-human clinical study to evaluate the clinical performance of the APTITUDE® BRS in the treatment of single de novo coronary lesions among patients undergoing percutaneous coronary intervention.
+Aims: The novel sirolimus-eluting ultra-high molecular weight APTITUDE bioreabsorbable vascular scaffold (BRS) displays higher mechanical strength, expansion capabilities and resistance to fracture compared to other BRS technologies.
+RENASCENT II is a prospective, multicentre first-in-human clinical study evaluating the clinical performance of the APTITUDE BRS in the treatment of single de novo coronary lesions among patients undergoing percutaneous coronary intervention.

-Conclusions: In this multi-center prospective study, the APTITUDE® BRS was shown to be safe and effective in the treatment of single coronary lesions at 24-months clinical follow up.
+Conclusions: In this multicentre prospective study, the APTITUDE BRS was shown to be safe and effective in the treatment of single coronary lesions at 24-month clinical follow-up.